From a Yorkshire fruit and veg shop to CEO of a £300m global company. Now back in Yorkshire, working with the kind of owners I grew up around.

 This wasn't a choice I made after corporate life.
 It's where I come from.

 I grew up in a family of SME owners.
 My family ran a chain of fruit and vegetable shops across Yorkshire.
-From the age of ten I was working Saturdays in the shop.
-After college, before I joined ICI, I worked there full time, going to the fruit markets at the crack of dawn and learning how a real business actually operates from the inside out.
+From the age of ten I worked Saturdays in the shop.
+Before I joined ICI, I worked there full time, going to the fruit markets at the crack of dawn and learning how a business actually operates from the inside out.

 So when I left corporate life, returning to that world wasn't a consolation prize.
 It was coming home.
-I've since built, run and invested in my own SMEs, which means I understand the reality from the inside.
+I've since built, run and invested in my own SMEs, which means I understand the reality from your side of the table.
 The personal stakes, the weight of decisions that land entirely on you, the fact that there's rarely anyone in your corner telling you the hard truth.

 That combination of corporate scale and SME reality is what I bring to my clients.